adent11/WindCapstone/README.md

    * T501 - "Contour", V bit for engraving PCB
    * T112 - "Hatches", "cut", milling out all extra copper and profile
    * T609 - "Drill", Drills out the through holes

+### Week of 1.16.23
+* Worked on presentation describing the current state of our project and our progress during the second quarter

+### Week of 1.23.23
+* Tried to mill our PCB, but ran into issues with the G-Code created by Carbide Copper having extra tool changes that caused the bit to stop spinning and break, issues with zeroing the z-axis and with the consistency of the width of the copper layer